Maldives women's national football team

 The Maldives women's national football team was first formed in 2003.
 The team represents Maldives in international women's football and thus falls under the governance of the Football Association of Maldives.
 The team played its first official international match against Myanmar on 1 October 2004.

 Team image

 Home stadium

-The Maldives women's national football team plays their home matches on the National Football Stadium.
+The Maldives women's national football team plays their home matches on the Maldives National Football Stadium.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.